 H/21 has a new Assistant Director!

-We are happy to announce that Dr. Fiona Holter has started as the new Assistant Director of the H/21 project.
-Holter is also a Staff Historian for the U.S. Army.
-In 2021, she earned her PhD from the University of Mississippi with her dissertation, “Between the Two Great Battlefields: Scottish Medical Women’s Encounters with the…
+We are happy to announce that Dr. Brenna Miler has started as the new Assistant Director of the H/21 project.
+Miller is also a Postdoctoral Teaching Fellow in the Roots of Contemporary Issues Program at Washington State University.
+In 2018, she earned her PhD from The Ohio State University.
+Her research focuses on the history…

 Call for Applications: Assistant Director of History for the 21st Century